 Simbalwara Wildlife Sanctuary:

-The sanctuary has sal forests and green, grassy pastures that are home to animals like the ghoral, chital, sambhar, leopard and barking deer.
+The sanctuary has sal forests and green, grassy pastures that are homes to animals like the ghoral, chital, sambhar, leopard and barking deer.

 This town was founded by the 10 th Guru of the Sikhs, Guru Gobind Singh.
 The Guru spent nearly four and a half years in this town; the most amount of time he spent in any area.
 He wrote many important pieces of literature here, before leaving for Anandpur Sahib to establish the Khalsa Panth.
 A big gurudwara is built in the town, and it has a famous museum which houses the items used by the Guru during his stay here.

-The town was also blessed by Sikh military commander, Baba Banda Singh Bahadur.
+The town was also blessed by the Sikh military commander, Baba Banda Singh Bahadur.

 This hamlet is full of an old world charm, as it is unexplored and is a wonderful site for camping.
 Since there are no ‘tourist spots’ in this region, this place is ideal for trekking.
 This place is also the base camp for treks that go up to the Churdhar peak.
 It is located at a distance of around 27 kilometres from Rajgarh.